Acorn 1984

 The First Computer Go Tournament

 The Acornsoft Computer Go Tournament was held in London, on January 7th and 8th 1984.
-It was sponsored by Acornsoft, manufacturer of microcomputers including the BBC Micro and the Electron.
+It was sponsored by Acornsoft, the software division of Acorn Computers, manufacturer of microcomputers including the BBC Micro and the Electron.
 Much of the planning was done in Cambridge, where Acornsoft's head office was.
 The event itself was held in the Acorn showroom in Covent Garden, London.

 The event was also called the "BBC Micro Go Tournament".
 The programs all ran on BBC microcomputers, provided by the sponsor.
 No other hardware, and no extras such as additional memory, were permitted.

 There were eleven entrants.
 These were reduced to eight after test games against human players.
-The records for these test games survive, but as the names of the programs, and programmers, are not recorded, they are of little interest and are not presented here, except for one specimen.
+The kifu (paper records) for these test games survive, but as the names of the programs, and programmers, are not recorded, they are of little interest and are not presented here, except for one specimen.

-The best of the eight entrants then played a simple knockout, as shown below.
+The tournament itself involved the best of the eight computer programs playing against each other; no human play was involved in this final stage.
+It was a simple knockout, as shown below.
 The names of the programs (if any) are not recorded.
 The entrants are referred to by the names of the programmers.

 round 1round 2round 3Winner